fathym-it/docs/docs/getting-started/overview.md

 ### IoT Starter Journey

-In addition to the application orchestration capabilites, when selecting the IoT starter template you get a functioning IoT workflow to begin working with.
-This will allow you to rapidly support custom data ingest, data transform, data storage, and visualization.
+In addition to the application orchestration capabilites, when selecting the IoT Starter template you get a functioning IoT workflow to begin working with.
+This will allow you to rapidly support custom data ingest, transform, storage, and visualizations.
 Understanding and seeing your data is the first step in a journey towards successful IoT.

 [Try out](getting-started/try-it/iot) Fathym Framework IoT starter now.

 ### Where to go from here?

-If this isn't what your looking to accomplish, once your IDE is ready, you'll be greeted with additional developer journeys to get you started.
+If this isn't what your looking to accomplish, once your IDE is ready, you'll be greeted with additional developer journeys to get you going.